Elsheskin Radiant Glow Brightening Moisturizer

 Read more about other types of Vitamin C:

-Learn more about Sodium Ascorbyl PhosphatePeg-40 Hydrogenated Castor Oil is derived from castor oil and polyethylene glycol (PEG).
-It is used as a emollient and emulsifier.
+Learn more about Sodium Ascorbyl PhosphatePEG-40 Hydrogenated Castor Oil is an emulsifier derived from castor oil.

-Learn more about PEG-40 Hydrogenated Castor OilLinolenic Acid is a fatty acid.
-Linolenic Acid helps condition and restore skin.
+Learn more about PEG-40 Hydrogenated Castor OilLinolenic Acid is also known as "ALA" or alpha-linolenic acid.
+It is a key fatty acid.

 Centella Asiatica Leaf Extract comes from the leaves of an herb plant native to Southeast Asia.
 Centella Asiatica is rich in antioxidants and amino acids.
 It can help reduce irritation and soothe the skin.